dragon13v77/amqp-pub-sub-routing/Readme.md

 - content: a buffer containing the message content.
 This will be copied during encoding, so it is safe to mutate it once this method has returned.

 -----
+To test start one or more log receivers
+`node subscribe`
+Then publish some logs
+`node publish error "My log error"`

 Detail tutorial can be found here https://www.rabbitmq.com/tutorials/tutorial-four-javascript.html